 - Advancing team based models of primary health care

 - Developing and evaluating interventions in primary health care

 - Measuring impact, indicators, and outcomes of primary health care

 - Translating knowledge to improve primary health care

 This fall, our small network has grown with the addition of a few new students.
 We now have 12 members in our lab: Catherine Donnelly, Jordan Miller, Abey Bekele, Nicole Bobette, Mulugeta Chala, Greg Cutforth, Emily Hladkowicz, Chris Mills, Amanda Mofina, Todd Tran, Kyle Vader, and Ashley Williams.
-Our group includes representatives from first to fourth year of study, from each of the Rehabilitation Science, Aging and Health, and Rehabilitation and Health Leadership programs; and from multiple professional backgrounds including physiotherapists, occupational therapists, and a dietitian.
+Our group includes representatives from first to fourth year of study, from each of the Aging and Health, Rehabilitation and Health Leadership, and Rehabilitation Science programs; and from multiple professional backgrounds including physiotherapists, occupational therapists, and a dietitian.